Physical Literacy Explained

 These skills are the basis for moving with competence and confidence in every kind of activity environment:

-Our children need to learn physical literacy in a wide range of settings and from many different people.
-However, the responsibility for developing a physically literate child ultimately rests with parents and guardians.
+Our children need to learn physical literacy in a wide range of settings and will benefit if they get support in developing physical literacy from many different people in their lives.

 Sport for Life: PLAY Tools

-The Canadian Sport for Life movement uses the following rubric in their Physical Literacy Assessment of Youth (PLAY) toolkit that includes objective assessment of children in movement skills and tasks.
+Sport for Life uses the following rubric in their Physical Literacy Assessment of Youth (PLAY) toolkit that includes objective observation of children in movement skills and tasks.